About Alicia Patterson

 Why I Chose My Specialties :

-• Starting (or the longing to start) a family, fertility issues, child loss
+• Starting (or the longing to start) a family, fertility issues, child loss, family planning questions and all the trials and challenges that come with that in our high pressure society

 • Dealing with the nuances of the women’s health journey